Shaheed Benazirabad Division

 Shaheed Benazirabad Division also called Nawabshah Division is an administrative division of the Sindh Province of Pakistan.
-It was created in 6 June 2014, formerly a part of Hyderabad Division.
+It was created on 6 June 2014, formerly a part of Hyderabad Division.
 Nawabshah is the divisional headquarters of Shaheed Benazirabad Division.
 According to 2023 Pakistani census division had a population of 5,928,917 (5.9 million).

 History

-Shaheed Benazirabad Division was created from Hyderabad Division on 6 june 2014.
+Shaheed Benazirabad Division was created from Hyderabad Division on the 6th of June, 2014.

 Demographics

 Population

 In the 2023 Pakistani census, Shaheed Benazirabad Division had a population of 5,930,649 roughly equal to the country of Finland or the US state of Colorado.
 It consists of 3,010,350 males & females 2,918,315.